5ervant/youtube-video-player/README.md

 ```

 #### Not Familiar with Git?
-Click [here](https://github.com/5ervant/youtube-video-player) then download the .zip file.
+Click [here](https://github.com/5ervant/youtube-video-player/archive/master.zip) to download the .zip file.
 Extract the contents of the zip file, then open your terminal, change to the project directory.
 And install dependencies with the following:

 ```
 > npm install